truthixify/haven/SPEC.md

 * Phala Network provides managed TDX TEE infrastructure with DCAP attestation support

-* DCAP (Data Center Attestation Primitives) is the Intel standard for verifiable TEE attestations -- no EPID, no Intel IAS dependency
+* DCAP (Data Center Attestation Primitives) is the Intel standard for verifiable TEE attestations, with no EPID and no Intel IAS dependency

 * Phala's DCAP attestations are structured and verifiable by SP1 proving systems